Natural extensions of unimodal maps: virtual sphere homeomorphisms and prime ends of basin boundaries: Preliminaries

 \subsection{Inverse limit attractors for unimodal maps: the Barge-Martin construction}

-Here we state some results from~\cite{bargemartin} and~\cite{param-fam}, restricted to the situation which is of interest in this paper.
+We now provide more details of the construction outlined in Section~\ref{sec:BM-background}.
+The results stated are from~\cite{bargemartin} and~\cite{param-fam}, restricted to the situation which is of interest in this paper.
 Throughout this section $f\colon I\to I$ is a unimodal map defined on the interval $I=[a,b]$.
-The aim is to embed the inverse limit $\invlim(I,f)$ in the sphere, in such a way that it is a global attractor of a homeomorphism which restricts to the natural extension $\hf$ on $\invlim(I,f)$.
+Recall that the aim of the construction is to embed the inverse limit $\invlim(I,f)$ in the sphere, in such a way that it is a global attractor of a homeomorphism which restricts to the natural extension $\hf$ on $\invlim(I,f)$.

 \begin{defns}[$S$, $x_u$, $x_\ell$, $T$, $\partial$, $\eta_y$] Let $S$ be the circle obtained by gluing together two copies of~$I$ at their endpoints.
 We denote the points of~$S$ by $x_u$ and $x_\ell$ for $x\in I$, depending on whether they come from the `upper' or `lower' copy of~$I$.
 We therefore have $a_u=a_\ell$ and $b_u=b_\ell$, and we will also denote these points of~$S$ with the symbols $a$ and $b$ respectively.